erikerlandson/erikerlandson.github.com/_posts/2018-09-11-the-backtracking-ulp-incident-of-2018.markdown

 title: "The Backtracking ULP Incident of 2018"
 date: 2018-09-11 07:01
 comments: true
-categories: [ computing, math, floating point, ULP, unit in last place, numeric methods, error ]
+tags: [ computing, math, floating point, ULP, unit in last place, numeric methods, error ]
 ---

 This week I finally started applying my new [convex optimization](https://github.com/erikerlandson/gibbous/) library to solve for interpolating splines with [monotonic constraints](https://github.com/erikerlandson/snowball).
 Things seemed to be going well.
 My convex optimization was passing unit tests.
 My monotone splines were passing their unit tests too.
 I cut an initial release, and announced it to the world.